Our Pedagogy

 A prepared environment

-The environment is carefully designed to allow each child to develop their full potential.
-Adapted to their size and strength, calm and stimulating, it invites spontaneity, motivation and autonomy.
+The classroom is carefully designed so each child can grow into their full potential.
+Built to their size and strength, calm and stimulating at once, it invites spontaneous, focused, independent work.

 03

-The child freely chooses their activity from those that have been presented to them, and progresses at their own pace.
-There is only one copy of each material, which develops patience and respect.
-The child works for the satisfaction of understanding, not for competition.
+Each child freely chooses an activity from those that have been presented to them - and works at their own pace.
+There's only one of each material in the room, which builds patience and respect for others.
+Children work for the satisfaction of understanding, not for a grade.

 04

-Montessori materials are self-correcting: the child can identify and correct their own mistakes without adult intervention.
-This develops concentration, perseverance and critical thinking.
-No one judges the result - only the child knows if they succeeded.
+Montessori materials are designed so the child spots and fixes their own mistakes - no adult correction needed.
+That builds concentration, perseverance and critical thinking.
+No one judges the result: only the child knows if they got there.

 05